digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

 and are both :ref:`fungible <fungibility>`, as well as :ref:`transferable <transferability>`.

 We are adding a so-called *public party* as an observer to the holding factory.
-This is done to ensure that every other party has visibility over this contract, as all parties can `readAs` the public party.
+This is done to ensure that parties, which have `readAs` rights of the public party, have visibility over the contract.
 This is required when you want to to transfer the holding, which will be shown in the next tutorial.

 Open Alice’s and Bob’s Accounts
 ===============================